Albatross of The Petrel Station

 Scientific name: Thalassarche salvini

-This New Zealand endemic reaches a wingspan of up to 2.5 metres and is one of the regular albatross encountered offshore from Tutukaka.
-Like the other mollymawks, it is always a pleasure to watch as it glides effortlessly around the boat.
+Salvin’s Albatross are a beautiful albatross species with a light grey hood and a duller yellow bill.
+This New Zealand endemic has a wingspan of up to 2.5 metres and is one of the seasonally regular albatross encountered offshore from Tutukaka.
+Like the other albatross, it is always a pleasure to watch as it glides effortlessly around the boat.

 White-capped Albatross